DGmip/managed24-nodejs/README.md

   The intention was to add them both to a swarm with nodejs-app as the swarm manager and deploy them separately, but I did not get that far.

+  Should the previous command fail, you can run the image on the correct port with ```docker run -p 4000:8080 gcr.io/avian-pact-231312/nodejs-api```

 ## Running without Docker
   Without Docker it is necessary to pass the correct port as a parameter to main.js.
 This is because both images are exposing port 8080 and usually Docker would be mapping 8080 to 4000.
   ```node main.js port=4000```